 - 1. Storm surge flooding is often the greatest threat to life and property from a hurricane.
 It poses a significant threat for drowning.
 A mere six inches of fast-moving flood water can knock over an adult.
-It takes only two feet of rushing water to carry away most vehicles. - Storm surge can cause water levels to rise quickly and flood large areas in just minutes, and you could be left with no time to take action if you haven't already evacuated as instructed. - 3.
-Storm surge is dependent on more than the Saffir-Simpson Hurricane Wind Scale.
-The size of the storm and speed and direction of storm motion are also big factors.
-Any wind category can cause life-threatening storm surge. - 4.
+It takes only two feet of rushing water to carry away most vehicles. - Storm surge can cause water levels to rise quickly and flood large areas in just minutes, and you could be left with no time to take action if you haven't already evacuated as instructed. - Storm surge is not dependent on the Saffir-Simpson Hurricane Wind Scale.
+Hurricane categories are based only on winds and do not account for storm surge.
+Any wind category can all cause life-threatening storm surge. - 4.
 Many Gulf Coast areas are vulnerable to storm surge including areas many miles inland from the coastline depending on elevation of the coastal plain.
-Find out today if you live in a storm surge zone (see page 30 in this guide). - 5.
+Find out today if you live in a storm surge zone (see pages 5-7 in this guide). - 5.
 Storm surge can occur before, during and after the center of the storm passes through an area, and can sometimes cutoff evacuation routes.
 The water can also rise well in advance of the coming storm, in some cases 36 hours or greater.
-When an evacuation is ordered, do not wait until the last minute to leave. - During the peak of a storm surge event, it is unlikely that emergency responders will be able to reach you if you are in danger.
+When an evacuation is ordered, do not wait until the last minute to leave. - 6.
+During the peak of a storm surge event, it is unlikely that emergency responders will be able to reach you if you are in danger.